Arcsin00/HTB-Support/README.md

 https://app.hackthebox.com/machines
-More writeups are coming as I have time to edit and publish.
+<br>More writeups are coming as I have time to edit and publish.

 # Retired machines